Zoltan-X/NESTIA/README.md

 Missing emotions:

-* Sadness, mourning, grief
-  * consolation, solace
+* ... free to report for